Help to Buy Mortgages

 Help to Buy: Equity Loans

 The Help to Buy scheme is accessible to first time buyers with a 5% deposit in hand, looking to buy new build properties in England with a maximum purchase price that varies depending on region as seen below (although similar schemes do exist in Scotland, Wales and Northern Ireland).

-Under the scheme, the Government will top up your deposit with an equity loan up to the value of 20% of the property (or a maximum of £125,000), enabling you to only require a 75% mortgage.
+Under the scheme, the Government will top up your deposit with an equity loan up to the value of 20% of the property, enabling you to only require a 75% mortgage.
 This makes you a much better prospect for the lender, and possibly opens up access to a better deal on the interest rate.
 In London only, the loan can rise to 40% of the property value.
 The loan must be paid back in 25 years or sooner.

 Aside from a £1 monthly management fee, the Help to Buy: Equity Loan is free of charges for the first five years, and your only commitment on your property will be your usual monthly mortgage repayments.
 After five years, the loan is subject to interest at 1.75%, which increases each subsequent year by the rate of inflation (using the Retail Price Index as reference) plus 1%.
 At this point, you can either repay the whole loan at any time, or pay it off in minimum 10% increments whenever you are able, or repay the full amount when you sell the property.